pjotrp/bioinformatics/doc/design/workflow.md

     done
 ```

-This can be simplyfied with our workflow, including abstraction of
+This can be simplified with our workflow, including abstraction of
 echo statements, to

 ```ruby